fabian57fabian/gen-evolution/README.md

 - create a new branch and watch
 - stop the last running workflow to stop

-## How it's going
+## How it's going (auto updated)

-START:1

-First app.py Flask environment

-END:1
+Evolution starts in separate branches based on json config file, check them out!